ARIEL: Adversarial Graph Contrastive Learning: Introduction

-However, unlike the transformations on images, the transformations on graphs are far less intuitive to human beings.
-The data augmentation on the graph, could be either too similar to or totally different from the original graph.
-This in turn leads to a crucial question, that is, {\em how to generate a new graph that is hard enough for the model to discriminate from the original one, and in the meanwhile also maintains the desired properties?}
+However, unlike the rotation and color jitter operations on images, the transformations on graphs, such as edge dropping and feature masking, are far less intuitive to human beings.
+The data augmentation on the graph could be either too similar to or totally different from the original graph.
+This, in turn, leads to a crucial question, that is, {\em how to generate a new graph that is hard enough for the model to discriminate from the original one, and in the meanwhile also maintains the desired properties?}

 Inspired by some recent works \cite{kim2020adversarial, jiang2020robust, ho2020contrastive, jovanovi2021robust, suresh2021adversarial}, we introduce the adversarial training on the graph contrastive learning and propose a new framework called \textit{\underline{A}dversarial G\underline{R}aph Contrast\underline{I}v\underline{E} \underline{L}earning} (\ariel).
 Through the adversarial attack on both topology and node features, we generate an adversarial sample from the original graph.
 On the one hand, since the perturbation is under the constraint, the adversarial sample still stays close enough to the original one.
 On the other hand, the adversarial attack makes sure the adversarial sample is hard to discriminate from the other view by increasing the contrastive loss.
 On top of that, we propose a new constraint called information regularization which could stabilize the training of \ariel\ and prevent the collapsing.
-We bridge the gap between node-level graph contrastive learning and graph-level contrastive learning by treating each graph instance as a supernode in node-level graph contrastive learning and thus make \ariel\ a universal graph representation learning framework.
+We bridge the gap between node-level graph contrastive learning and graph-level contrastive learning by treating each graph instance as a super-node in node-level graph contrastive learning and thus make \ariel\ a universal graph representation learning framework.
 We demonstrate that the proposed \ariel\ outperforms the existing graph contrastive learning frameworks in the node classification and graph classification tasks on both real-world graphs and adversarially attacked graphs.

 In summary, we make the following contributions.